 6.5.1.
 Notice of Meetings

-Advance notice of Executive Committee meetings to Executive Committee members, additional interested parties, and the public.
+Advance notice of Executive Committee meetings will be given to Executive Committee members, additional interested parties, and the public.
 Notice will include draft agendas with dates, times, locations, and decisions to be made that have been approved by the Executive Committee Co-Chairs.
 Prior to the meeting, any Executive Committee member may contact the Co-Chairs and make a timely request that an agenda item be included or altered.
 Draft agendas will be accompanied by supporting materials associated with meeting items as read-aheads, with the exception of materials under nondisclosure or confidentiality agreements, materials pertaining to closed portions of meetings, or materials declared confidential by the law.

-Meeting materials will be distributed to Executive Committee members at least seven (7) calendar days prior to the Executive Committee meeting through email.
-The meeting materials will be available to the public on the Program Portal.
+Meeting materials will be distributed to Executive Committee members as soon as is feasible but no later than48 hours prior to the Executive Committee meeting through email.
+The meeting materials will be available to the public once finalized.

-6.5.4.
+6.5.2.
 Cancellation of Meetings